 Joan Bradford (she/her/hers) is a dancer, choreographer, arts administrator, teaching artist, and facilitator proudly born, raised, and still residing in The Bronx, NY, ancestral, stolen, Siwanoy Lenapehoking land.
-Joan holds her Bachelor of Fine Arts in Dance and minor in Theatre from Long Island University where she graduated magna cum laude with the Faculty's Award for Choreographic Achievement.
+Joan holds her Bachelor of Fine Arts in Dance and a minor in Theatre from Long Island University, where she graduated magna cum laude with the Faculty's Award for Choreographic Achievement.
+Joan is currently a fully funded MFA in Dance student at Hunter College.

-As a dancer, Joan has collaborated with Sydnie L. Mosley Dances, Alexandra Beller, Alethea Pace, MizantyMoves Dance Works, liryan movement, kamrDANCE, Praevado Dance Collective, Haven Movement Company, and Mise en Danse at venues including Lincoln Center, Symphony Space, Chelsea Factory, Ailey Citigroup Theater, Gibney Agnes Varis Performing Arts Center, Dixon Place, Triskelion Arts, Green Space, Brookfield Place, Brooklyn Studios for Dance, The Old First Reformed Church, Barnard College, Dance Place, Hi-Arts, Middlebury College and Harlem Stage E-Moves and in residences through the Iron Factory, Wilson College, Temple University, EarthDance, Double Edge Theater, Penn State University, Middlebury College, NCCAkron (The National Center for Choreography at The University of Akron), Dance Place, Gibney Center, and Lincoln Center.
-Joan performed in the Sir Peter Shaffer Memorial film and The Anatomy of Choice Digital Course by Alexandra Beller and was a Rehearsal Director with Sydnie L. Mosley Dances from 2019-2024.
-Currently, Joan is a Wildlife Theater Performer with The Wildlife Conservation Society at The Bronx Zoo.
+As a dancer, Joan has collaborated with Sydnie L. Mosley Dances, Alexandra Beller, Alethea Pace, Rivers Edge Theatre Company, MizantyMoves Dance Works, liryan movement, kamrDANCE, JoAnna Mendl Shaw/The Equus Projects Think Tank, Praevado Dance Collective, Haven Movement Company, and Mise en Danse at venues including Lincoln Center, Symphony Space, Chelsea Factory, Ailey Citigroup Theater, Gibney Agnes Varis Performing Arts Center, Dixon Place, Triskelion Arts, Green Space, Brookfield Place, Brooklyn Studios for Dance, The Old First Reformed Church, Barnard College, Dance Place, Hi-Arts, Governors Island, Bethany Arts Community, Middlebury College and Harlem Stage E-Moves and in residences through the Iron Factory, Wilson College, Temple University, EarthDance, Double Edge Theater, Penn State University, Middlebury College, NCCAkron (The National Center for Choreography at The University of Akron), Dance Place, Gibney Dance Center, and Lincoln Center.
+Joan was a dancer and rehearsal director with Sydnie L. Molsey Dances and during her tenure, performed, rehearsal directed, and production managed The Bessie nominated PURPLE: A Ritual in Nine Spells at Lincoln Center.
+Joan performed in Fundamental Theater Project’s Sir Peter Shaffer Broadway memorial film at the Todd Haimes Theatre and The Anatomy of Choice digital course, both choreographed by Alexandra Beller.
+Currently, Joan is a Wildlife Theater performer and dance captain with The Wildlife Conservation Society at The Bronx Zoo, performing in a Fred Rogers and RWS production.

 As a choreographer, Joan has shared her work at Socrates Sculpture Park, Hunter College's Kaye Playhouse, Brooklyn School of Music, Triskelion Arts, The Old First Reformed Church, Atlas Studios, The Ritz Theater, Arts on Site, Hostos Center for the Arts and Culture, The Tilles Center, BAAD!
-(Bronx Academy of Arts and Dance), Symphony Space, Speyer Hall, and the Knockdown Center.
-Joan represented her alma mater at the American College Dance Festival Association and was awarded the Long Island University Faculty Award for Excellence in Choreography.
-Joan has been in residence with Lost Dog Dance Theatre in Lewes, England, and with the Dancing Futures Artist & Mentor Collaborative Residency presented through Pepatián & BAAD! under the mentorship of Alexandra Beller & Sydnie L. Mosley.
+(Bronx Academy of Arts and Dance), Symphony Space, The United Palace Theater, Pregones/PRTT (Pregones/Puerto Rican Traveling Theater), Speyer Hall, and the Knockdown Center.
+Joan represented her alma mater at the American College Dance Festival Association and was awarded the Long Island University’s Faculty Award for Excellence in Choreography.
+Joan has been in residence with Lost Dog Dance Theatre in Lewes, England and with the Dancing Futures Artist & Mentor Collaborative Residency presented through Pepatián & BAAD! under the mentorship of Alexandra Beller & Sydnie L. Mosley.
 With an emphasis on continuing to make work in The Bronx, Joan was a mentee through the Dance Your Bronx UP!
-Development, has presented work twice through Bronx APAP, with Bronx Artist Spotlight on Dance and Bronx Dance: Pivot to Thrive presented by Pepatián, BAAD!, Hostos Center for the Arts and Culture, and BronxNet.
+Development and has presented work twice through Bronx APAP, with Bronx Artist Spotlight on Dance and Bronx Dance: Pivot to Thrive presented by Pepatián, BAAD!, Hostos Center for the Arts and Culture, and BronxNet.
 Joan was a recipient of a City Artist Corps Grant and produced Improv on the Parkway, a free dance and music improvisation performance series on Pelham Parkway in The Bronx.
-Additionally, Joan was a 2021-2022 Fellow with The Performance Project at University Settlement.
-Currently, she is a 2024-2025 Bronx Dance Fund grantee.
+Joan was a Fellow with The Performance Project at University Settlement, a Bronx Dance Fund grantee, and a recipient of the Bronx Cultural Visions Fund (BCVF).

-On the arts administrative front, Joan worked with WAXworks (Williamsburg Art Nexus) a monthly choreographic showcase with an emphasis on audience feedback from 2015-2022 as an Intern, Production Associate, and ultimately Executive Producer.
-Joan has project managed works including Alethea Pace’s here goes the neighborhood at BAAD!, Works & Process at the Guggenheim, and MetFest at the Metropolitan Museum of Arts, J Dellecave’s Four Corners at CPR, Sydnie L. Mosley Dances’ PURPLE: A Ritual in Nine Spells at Lincoln Center, as well as various youth public performances with The Coalition for Hispanic Family Services Arts & Literacy Program and The Bronx House.
-She has worked with the Mark Morris Dance Group's operations/development department, with Triskelion Arts, Rhythmology Studios, as an Arts Education Program Coordinator with Get Empowered and as a Production & Administrative Manager and Education Coordinator with Sydnie L. Mosley Dances.
+On the arts administrative front, Joan worked with WAXworks (Williamsburg Art Nexus), a monthly choreographic showcase with an emphasis on audience feedback as an intern, production associate, and ultimately executive producer.
+As a freelance project manager, Joan has worked with Alethea Pace’s here goes the neighborhood (BAAD!, Works & Process at the Guggenheim, MetFest at the Metropolitan Museum of Art), J Dellecave’s Four Corners (Brown University, CPR), Sydnie L. Mosley Dances’ PURPLE: A Ritual in Nine Spells (Lincoln Center, Dance Place, Gibney Dance), Kayla Hamilton Circle O’s Bodies of Knowledge Symposium, (BAX) AB Brown/Sister James’ Garden of Trans Care (Colby College), Pepatián’s Bronx Artists Showcase and Conversation (Bronx Music Hall, Hostos Center for the Arts & Culture) as well as various youth public performances with The Coalition for Hispanic Family Services Arts & Literacy Program and The Bronx House.
+Joan was an arts education program coordinator with Get Empowered and served as a production manager, administrative manager, and education coordinator with Sydnie L. Mosley Dances.
 As a facilitator, Joan has co-created and co-facilitated Sydnie L. Mosley Dances' PD for the People! and has led self-advocacy workshops at Montclair State University, Middlebury College, and Theatre of the Oppressed NYC.
 She has led professional development trainings through Get Empowered and facilitated a conversation with Bronx-based artists & writers through BAAD! & Pepatián’s launch celebration of the booklet Write Your Future.
 Additionally, Joan is the Co-Chair of the Dance/NYC Junior Committee.

 Looking forward, Joan is excited to see where her interests and passions for movement will take her, most especially in her home borough of The BX.
 She looks forward to new collaborations, choreographic projects, and more making surrounding themes of body inclusion, environmental justice, mental disability, and domestic intimate partner violence & survival.